-This was written by the prophet Isaiah.
-He foretold the coming of John.
-John was that voice.
-And just like the prophet foretold, John did live in the wilderness and forests when he grew up and left his parents' home.
-He lived away from other people, made his clothes from animal skins, and ate things he could find in the wild, like locusts, berries, and wild honey.
+The prophet Isaiah foretold the coming of John.
+John's voice was to be the voice in the wilderness.

-And just like the prophet said, John became a preacher.
-He went to the Jordan River to preach to the people.
+John lived in the wilderness after he grew up.
+He lived away from other people, made his clothes from animal skins, and ate things he could find in the wild, like locusts, berries, and honey from beehives.
+And just like the prophet said, John preached about the coming of the Lord.